-Public Comments received through October 4th
+Public Comments received through October 17th

-Public meeting comments: None
+- Public meeting comments: None

+- Number of attendees: Zero

+- Written Comments: 2

-- Number of attendees: None - Written Comments: 1 (Opposed) A commenter was concerned about the rule language and possible unintended consequences.
+- 1 (Opposed) A commenter was concerned about the rule language and possible unintended consequences.

+- 1(General) Commenter would like to see the halibut season changed to 3 to 4 consecutive days.